skberkeley/CNLDocs/docs/tutorial.md

 tool = hilt.Tool('demo')

 def create_table():
+    # Use a TextComponent to show a message to the user
     hilt.TextComponent("Creating and displaying a table to approve")

     if tool.user_input_received():
+        # Create a DataFrame
         df = pd.DataFrame([["Oski", "Bear", 1000], ["Carol", "Christ", 2000]], columns=["First Name", "Last Name", "Age"])
+        # Add the DataFrame to the tool's tables with name "newTable"
         tool.tables["newTable"] = df

+        # Use show_results to display the table to the user
         hilt.results.show_results((tool.tables["newTable"], "Created table: "))

 tool.add_stage('create_table', create_table)